 For men – chino shorts and a Hawaiian shirt or polo shirt.
 (See Andy’s article from 2014 with suggestions of what men might want to wear on a Hawaii vacation.)

 For women – sundresses or a nice short and top are good choices.
-(See my article from 2014 on suggestions for what women might want to wear on a Hawaii vacation.)
+(See my article with suggestions for what women might want to wear on a Hawaii vacation.)

 In both cases, a comfortable, casual sandal goes well with Hawaii resort wear.
 Andy also recommends a slip-on shoe similar to this one by Hawaii designer Olukai.